 Execution order of constructors in the class hierarchy

-) to bottom (subclass)Method overriding in subclasses
+Object), then constructor execution from top (Object) to bottom (subclass)Method overriding in subclasses

 Additional methods and instance variables in subclasses